franckroc/converter/README.md

 print(tab)      # expected: 213 as integer

 tab= convert("213")
-print(tab)      # expected: CC IX IV   (take care about spaceblank between each group and at the end)
+print(tab)      # expected: "CC IX IV "  as string
+# (take care about spaceblank between each group and at the end)